-- Whether you need all the elements described in this article depends on your migration strategy.
-For example, if you're building only cloud-native apps in Azure, you might need a less complex networking structure.
+Whether you need all the elements described in this article depends on your migration strategy.
+For example, you might need a less complex network structure if you're building only cloud-native applications in Azure.

 Before Contoso can migrate to Azure, it's critical to prepare an Azure infrastructure.
-Generally, there are six broad areas Contoso needs to think about:
+Generally, Contoso needs to think about six areas:

 - Step 1: Azure subscriptions.
-How will Contoso purchase Azure, and interact with the Azure platform and services?
+How will it purchase Azure and interact with the Azure platform and services?

 - Step 2: Hybrid identity.
 How will it manage and control access to on-premises and Azure resources after migration?
-How does Contoso extend or move identity management to the cloud?
+How does it extend or move identity management to the cloud?

 - Step 3: Disaster recovery and resilience.
-How will Contoso ensure that its apps and infrastructure are resilient if outages and disasters occur?
+How will it ensure that its applications and infrastructure are resilient if outages and disasters occur?

-- Step 4: Networking.
-How should Contoso design a networking infrastructure, and establish connectivity between its on-premises datacenter and Azure?
+- Step 4: Network.
+How should it design a network infrastructure and establish connectivity between its on-premises datacenter and Azure?

 - Step 5: Security.
-How will it secure the hybrid/Azure deployment?
+How will it secure the hybrid deployment?

 - Step 6: Governance.
-How will Contoso keep the deployment aligned with security and governance requirements?
+How will it keep the deployment aligned with security and governance requirements?

 Before you start

-Before we start looking at the infrastructure, you might want to read some background information about the Azure capabilities we discuss in this article:
+Before we start reviewing the infrastructure, consider reading some background information about relevant Azure capabilities:

-- Several options are available for purchasing Azure access, including Pay-As-You-Go, Enterprise Agreements (EA), Open Licensing from Microsoft resellers, or from Microsoft Partners known as Cloud Solution Providers (CSPs).
+- Several options are available for purchasing Azure access, including pay-as-you-go subscriptions, a Microsoft Enterprise Agreement (EA), Open Licensing from Microsoft resellers, or purchasing from Microsoft partners in the Cloud Solution Provider (CSP) program.
 Learn about purchase options, and read about how Azure subscriptions are organized.

-- Get an overview of Azure identity and access management.
-In particular, learn about Azure AD and extending on-premises Active Directory to the cloud.
-There's a useful downloadable e-book about identity and access management (IAM) in a hybrid environment.
+- Get an overview of Azure identity and access management (IAM).
+Learn about Azure Active Directory (Azure AD) and extending on-premises Active Directory to the cloud.

-- Azure provides a robust networking infrastructure with options for hybrid connectivity.
+- Azure provides a robust network infrastructure with options for hybrid connectivity.
 Get an overview of networking and network access control.

-- Get an introduction to Azure Security, and read about creating a plan for governance.
+- Read the introduction to Azure security and learn how to create a plan for Azure governance.

-Here's a diagram showing the current Contoso on-premises infrastructure.
+Here's a diagram that shows the current Contoso on-premises infrastructure.

-- Contoso has one main datacenter located in the city of New York in the Eastern United States.
+- Contoso has one main datacenter located in New York City in the eastern United States.

 - There are three additional local branches across the United States.

-- The main datacenter is connected to the internet with a fiber metro ethernet connection (500 Mbps).
+- The main datacenter is connected to the internet with a fiber-optic Metro Ethernet connection (500 Mbps).

-- Each branch is connected locally to the internet using business class connections, with IPSec VPN tunnels back to the main datacenter.
-This approach allows the entire network to be permanently connected, and optimizes internet connectivity.
+- Each branch is connected locally to the internet through business-class connections, with IPsec VPN tunnels back to the main datacenter.
+This approach allows the entire network to be permanently connected and optimizes internet connectivity.

-- Contoso uses Active Directory for identity management, and DNS servers on the internal network.
+- Contoso uses Active Directory for identity management and Domain Name System (DNS) servers on the internal network.

-- The domain controllers in the datacenter run on VMware virtual machines.
+- The domain controllers in the datacenter run on VMware virtual machines (VMs).
 The domain controllers at local branches run on physical servers.

 Step 1: Buy and subscribe to Azure

-Contoso needs to figure out how to buy Azure, how to architect subscriptions, and how to license services and resources.
+Contoso needs to figure out how to buy Azure, how to manage subscriptions, and how to license services and resources.

-Contoso is enrolling in an Enterprise Agreement (EA).
-This agreement entails an upfront monetary commitment to Azure, entitling Contoso to earn great benefits, including flexible billing options and optimized pricing.
+Contoso is enrolling in an Enterprise Agreement.
+This agreement entails an upfront monetary commitment to Azure.
+It entitles Contoso to earn benefits like flexible billing options and optimized pricing.

 - Contoso estimated what its yearly Azure spend will be.
 When it signed the agreement, Contoso paid for the first year in full.